unfiltered/unfiltered/docs/07/b.markdown

 ### Deferred Execution

-Netty handlers are engaged on an I/O worker thread.
+Netty handlers are invoked on an I/O worker thread.
 In some scenarios (including this one, actually) it would be just fine to prepare a response on this thread.
 If the work is CPU-bound (does not perform blocking operations), you can mix in the `cycle.SynchronousExecution`